DerfJagged/360wiki/modguide/rgh/index.md

 4. Select Drive > Close, then close Xplorer360.
 Safely eject your flash drive and plug it into your Xbox 360.
 Navigate to the Demos  section of your dashboard, and it should list XeXMenu there.
 Select it  to launch it.
    - You can install XeXMenu to your hard drive by going to Console  Settings > Storage, and copying it from your flash drive to the hard  drive.

 From here, you can install any homebrew or mods that you want.
-See [this page](https://www.reddit.com/r/360hacks/wiki/recommendations) for a list of recommended modifications and applications to install.
+See [here](https://360.consolemods.org/modguide/recommendedsetup.html) for a list of recommended modifications and applications to install.

 - Recommended chips for RGH
   - Xenon/Zephyr/Trinity/Corona - Ace v3
-  - Falcon - Revc or Matrixx
+  - Falcon - Revc or Matrix
   - Jasper/Kronos - Revc